rafern/canvas-ui/README.md

 # Example

 A simple example with a single canvas, pointer and keyboard input.

-### Source code
+This can be found in `examples/simple.html`

 ```typescript
 import {